Owen Shroyer

-Jonathon Owen Shroyer (born June 28, 1989) is an American media presenter who hosted the War Room show on the website Infowars from 2016 to 2025.
+Jonathon Owen Shroyer (born June 28, 1989) is an American media presenter who hosted the War Room show on the far-right website Infowars from 2016 to 2025.
 Prior to working for Infowars, Shroyer hosted shows for KXFN and KFNS radio stations.
+In September 2025 Shroyer left Infowars over disagreement on the direction of the network.
+Shortly after, he began hosting an independent show called the Owen Report.

 Early life

 Owen Shroyer was born in St. Louis in 1989 to mother Annette Shroyer.